enkidevs/curriculum/go/intro/variables-and-constants/constants.md

 Constants cannot be declared using the shorthand method `:=`.
 They are declared the same way on the package and function level.

-Also, constants can be any character, string, number or boolean.
+Also, constants can be any character, string, number, or boolean.

 ---
 ## Practice